varunoberoi/deepstream.io-website-old/pages/blog/migrating-parse-com-to-deepstream-io/index.md

 gameScore = ds.record.getRecord( 'gamescore/' + ds.getUid() ); // or just generate a Unique ID
 ```

-This highlights an important difference between parse and deepstream.
-Following backbone.js principles, Parse automatically arranges objects in collections.
-You create a class of a type `GameScore` and every new instance is part of a GameScore collection.
+This highlights an important difference between Parse and deepstream.
+Following Backbone.js principles, Parse automatically organises objects in collections.
+When you specify a class of type `GameScore`, Parse saves every new instance automatically to the GameScore collection.
-[Deepstream also offers a concept of collections, called `List`](http://deepstream.io/tutorials/lists.html), but records have to be explicitly added to them.
+[Deepstream also offers a concept of collections, called `Lists`](http://deepstream.io/tutorials/lists.html), but records have to be explicitly added to them.

 #### Getting values
 Both `Parse.Object` and deepstream records have a method called `get()` that works almost identically.